 The parties further agree that this increase will only be applicable to the 2022 - 2023 fiscal year.

-Dated this day of , at , Saskatchewan.
+Dated this day of Saskatchewan. ,at,

+Signed on behalf of: Signed on behalf of:

-Saskatchewan Government And General Employees Union
+Saskatchewan Government And General Employees Union John Howard Society of Saskatchewan

+ORIGINAL SIGNED BY: ORIGINAL SIGNED BY:

-SGEU Representative
+SGEU Representative Karen Burke

-Kristan Byblow
+ORIGINAL SIGNED BY: ORIGINAL SIGNED BY:

-Blair Roberts (Acting CEO) on behalf of Shawn Fraser
+Kristan Byblow Blair Roberts (Acting CEO) on behalf of Shawn Fraser